 After Cale moved to New York on a Leonard Bernstein scholarship in 1963, he joined La Monte Young's avant-garde group The Theatre of Eternal Music.
 Other members are Marian Zazeela and Tony Conrad.
 He continues playing with this ensemble until late 1965, playing his final shows on December 5 and 6, 1965 at the Cinematheque in New York.

-The music was based on the drone: holding on to the note and keeping it there for hours at the time.
+The music was based on the drone: holding on to a note and keeping it there for hours at the time.

 "I'd never been involved of music of that kind before, where you sustained a drone for an hour and a half, every day, for a year and a half."